FudaWiki/fudawiki-files/tensho.md

 **Tensho Karuta** [天正かるた] is the term used for [karuta](/en/karuta) (playing cards) made in Japan, which were faithful copies of Portuguese playing cards (Nanban Karuta [南蛮カルタ]), except they were smaller in length and width than their Portuguese counterparts.

-The name may have come from the speculation that these karuta started to be locally manufactured in Japan sometime during the Tensho Era (1573-1592), in the town of Miike in Chikugo Province (Now the southern part of Fukuoka Prefecture.
+Originally, they were simply known as Karuta, which is a Japanese pronunciation for *carta*, the Portuguese word for cards.
+Nowadays, to differentiate them from the other types of karuta, they were named Tensho Karuta due to the speculation that these karuta started to be locally manufactured in Japan sometime during the Tensho Era (1573-1592), in the town of Miike in Chikugo Province (Now the southern part of Fukuoka Prefecture.
 During this time, card decks from Portugal were also being imported to Japan.

-The name may have also come from the game [Tensho](/en/mekurifuda/games/tensho), which was a predecessor to the games [Mekuri](/en/mekurifuda/games/mekuri) and [Hana-awase](/en/hanafuda/games/hana-awase).
+The name may have also come from the game [Tensho](/en/mekurifuda/games/tensho), which was a predecessor to the games [Mekuri](/en/mekurifuda/games/mekuri) and [Hana-awase](/en/hanafuda/games/hana-awase); however, decks named in this context did not have designs faithful to the Portuguese counterparts, and are be classified under [Mekurifuda](/en/mekurifuda).

 During the Sakoku (1603-1868), The Japanese Shogunate severely limited trade between Japan and other countries, in order to eliminate any colonial and religious influence of primarily Spain and Portugal, after they have learned that the Philippines was colonized by Spain after its people were converted to Christianity.

 Moreover, Christianity was formally banned in Japan in 1612 and was subject to persecution.
 During this time, a Tensho Karuta deck hidden in a Buddhist altar would be a cause for people to accuse its owner of being Christian and have him executed.

 Eventually these card decks would be subject to several bans, both due to their association with gambling, and due to their foreign iconography being a possible cause of religious persecution.
 In the case of the latter, some card manufacturers changed the iconography to suit the Japanese tastes.
-Eventually, to save time, card manufacturers transformed the court card designs into abstract shapes, and overpainted them with thick black (or blue) and red paint.
-These Tensho Karuta derivatives would eventually be known as [Mekurifuda](/en/mekurifuda).
+Eventually, to save time and money, card manufacturers transformed the court card designs into abstract shapes, and overpainted them with thick black (or blue) and red paint.
+These Tensho Karuta derivatives would eventually be known , but are now all classified as [Mekurifuda](/en/mekurifuda).

 # Deck Overview
 Just like a Portuguese playing card deck, **there are 4 suits in a Tensho Karuta deck** - clubs, swords, cups, and coins. **There are 12 ranks of cards: Dragon, 2, 3, 4, 5, 6, 7, 8, 9, Maid, Horse, and King.**